naranyala/naravisuals-labwc-lxqt/README.md

 *   **SDDM GUI**: A dedicated graphical interface for parsing and modifying the Simple Desktop Display Manager (SDDM) configuration.

 ### 2. `cmd/` - Deployment Tooling
-Contains Go-based applications for system deployment and configuration management.
+Contains native C++ applications for system deployment and configuration management.
-*   **Dotfiles Installer**: A robust, cross-platform binary that installs, lists, and validates embedded dotfiles into the user's `~/.config` directory without requiring manual symbolic links.
+*   **Dotfiles Installer**: A robust, cross-platform C++ binary that installs, lists, and validates dotfiles into the user's `~/.config` directory without requiring manual symbolic links.

 ### 3. `configs/` - Core Configurations
 Contains the static configuration files and dotfiles required for the desktop ecosystem.